baking-bad/bcdhub/docs/configuration.md

 ## Configuration
 BCD configuration is stored in _yml_ files: you can **expand** environment variables.

 Each service has its very own section in the config file and also they share several common sections.
-There are predefined configs for _production_, _development_, _sandbox_ and _staging_ environments.
+There are predefined configs for _production_, _development_, _sandbox_, _testnets_ and _tezosx_ environments; the `BCD_ENV` variable picks one of them.

 ### Production config `./configs/production.yml`